You may have heard that a LinkedIn Company Page is not the most effective way to generate leads or business on LinkedIn.

 - company size

 The next section shows how people are engaging with your updates.
 It gives you highlights at the top of the page as well as more detailed engagement metrics.
-You can break it down by filters like:
+You can break them down by filters such as:

 - unique impressions